29 April 2020; updated 9 June 2020

-We remind lenders of their obligations under section 72 of the National Credit Code, whereby a lender must consider varying a consumer’s credit contract if a consumer notifies them that they are or will be unable to meet their credit obligations.
+We remind all lenders (including non-bank credit providers) of their obligations under section 72 of the National Credit Code, whereby a lender must consider varying a consumer’s credit contract if a consumer notifies them that they are or will be unable to meet their credit obligations.

 Lenders must also do all things necessary to ensure that the credit activities authorised by their licence are engaged in efficiently, honestly and fairly.

 We have been encouraged by lenders that have announced assistance packages in response to COVID-19.
-ASIC recognises that offering assistance that is ‘standardised’ enables lenders to quickly provide relief to the large volume of consumers affected by this pandemic.
+ASIC recognises that offering assistance that is ‘standardised’ enables lenders to quickly provide relief to the large volume of consumers who may be similarly affected by this pandemic.

-However, to respond to consumer financial difficulties fairly, lenders should consider the following five points in their processes:
+In order, to respond to consumer financial difficulties fairly, all lenders should consider the following five points in their processes:

-- Advise consumers of different available options that may assist them.
+- Communicate with consumers about the different options that may assist them, depending on their circumstances.

 - Ensure all communications with consumers are clear and provide consumers with sufficient information to make an informed decision about the assistance available.
 This should include details of how different assistance options will affect the consumer’s loan and repayments over the short and long term, including the effect of capitalising interest (where relevant).